morrisjdev/Linq4JS/README.md

 ### Using JavaScript

-Include this Line in your Project
+Include this line in your project

 ```html
 <script type="text/javascript" src="Linq4JS.js"></script>